 It is recommended that, particularly in the Long Vacation, proper arrangements are made for the safe custody of equipment and records, and that the Senior Treasurer and other continuing officers and members of the club are fully aware of these arrangements.
-The Senior Treasurer and the society's bank should be consulted about ensuring continuity of the authority to operate any bank accounts - eg. to sign cheques.
+The Senior Treasurer and the society's bank should be consulted about ensuring continuity of the authority to operate any bank accounts - eg. To sign cheques, log in to internet banking.

-4. CONSTITUTION
+8. CONSTITUTION